Opioid Use Disorder (OUD)

 Missed doses: If six or more daily consecutive doses are missed, a loss of tolerance to buprenorphine-naloxone may have occurred and patients may require re-stabilization.9

-Refer to this chart if six or more daily consecutive doses are missed:
+Refer below if six or more daily consecutive doses are missed:

 Dose